Classic Mustang 1964 ½ to 1973

 Auto manufacturers used these concept vehicles to gauge the public reaction to the concept and help make decisions such as whether or not to produce the vehicle, as well as which parts of the cars they liked and which parts still needed improvement.

-Here's the rest of the Mustang History and pictures of the concept cars that led up to the biggest model introduction ever.
+Check out the following link in blue to see the full article on the Mustang History and pictures of the concept cars that led up to the biggest model introduction ever.

 What's your Favorite Model Mustang ?